filecoin-project/fvm-specs/07-errors.md

 1. Pre-FVM, most syscalls returned string errors with no exit codes attached.
 2. There is no reliable mapping from syscall errors to exit codes.
 For example:

-    1. If a syscall returns with `ErrIllegalArgument`, it means that an illegal argument was passed to the syscall.
+    1. If a syscall returns with `ErrorNumber::IllegalArgument`, it means that an illegal argument was passed to the syscall.
-    2. If an actor exits with `ErrIllegalArgument`, it means the message parameters weren't allowed.
+    2. If an actor exits with `ExitCode::ErrIllegalArgument`, it means the message parameters weren't allowed.

     1 does not imply 2.
 An actor may pass illegal arguments to a syscall due to a bug in the actor, illegal state, etc.

 **Notes:**

-- We intentionally use `ErrIllegalArgument` instead of `ErrSerialization` in non-IPLD syscalls, even if we're using CBOR.
+- We intentionally use `ErrorNumber::IllegalArgument` instead of `ErrorNumber::Serialization` in
+    non-IPLD syscalls, even if we're using CBOR.
-- There is no `ErrForbidden` syscall error number:
+- There is no `ErrorNumber::Forbidden` syscall error number:
-    - Calling a forbidden actor will result in an `ErrForbidden` exit code from that actor.
+    - Calling a forbidden actor will result in an `ErrorNumber::Forbidden` exit code from that actor.
     - Calling a forbidden syscall is statically impossible as it will be impossible to _import_ said syscalls.
 I.e., actor deployment will fail.
-- `ErrAssertionFailed` is a special error that indicates that some internal assertion failed and that there is likely something wrong with a system actor or the Filecoin state-tree itself.
+- `ErrorNumber::AssertionFailed` is a special error that indicates that some internal assertion failed and that there is likely something wrong with a system actor or the Filecoin state-tree itself.
 It exists to allow the network to continue in the face of bugs where the network continuing is likely less harmful than the bug itself.

-    It can't be caught by normal actors (and turns into a `SysErrAssertionFailed` abnormal exit code on-chain), but may be caught by some system actors (e.g., cron).
+    It can't be caught by normal actors (and turns into a `ExitCode::SysErrAssertionFailed` abnormal exit code on-chain), but may be caught by some system actors (e.g., cron).

     Uses: